Snow White Play cast of 6

 Alternative version of the original Brothers Grimm version

-This is one of a set of 'alternative' fairy tales based on those written by Brothers Grimm but re-written, just as they did!
+Snow White Play cast of 6 is one of a set of ‘alternative’ fairy tales based on those written by Brothers Grimm but re-written, just as they did!

 This alternative Snow White play can be used for performance or as a guided reading text.